Lehtiz/rextest2/pytest/README.txt

 Tundra2

 config.py
-- needs rex bin directory configured
+- define all test-related directories here

 launcher.py:
 runs all configured tests: (needs root password if avatar test is included because of tshark)